 The Redwood is the tallest tree in the world.
 The current tallest tree is the Hyperion tree, measuring 115.61 meters (379.3 feet).
 Trees over 60 meters (200 feet) are common, and many are over 90 meters (300 feet).
 Numerous historical specimens reportedly were over 122 meters (400 feet).

 The Redwood is one of the fastest growing trees on earth.
 A Redwood achieves most of its vertical growth within the first 100 years of its life.
 It can grow 1-1.5 meters (3-5 feet) per year.
-To minimize how many trees get cut down, look for reclaimed redwood and other kinds of reclaimed lumber.
-And support hemp paper production: hemp requires very little water and no pesticides (not that any crop needs pesticides to thrive.
-Organic is the answer).
+Old growth trees SHOULD NEVER be cut down.
+Support hemp paper production.

 There are Albino Redwood trees!

-Albino Redwoods used to be regarded as parasitic plants, but as of 2016 one researcher theorizes that they are supported by other trees because of their role in storing toxic heavy metals.
+Albino Redwoods used to be regarded as parasitic plants, but some researchers theorize that they are supported by other trees because of their role in storing toxic heavy metals.

-The small, otherworldly trees appear to be removing pollutants from petrochemicals and other manmade sources out of the earth and then storing them so that the surrounding Redwoods do not become harmed.
+The albino Redwoods trees appear to be removing heavy metals and other manmade sources of pollution out of the earth and then storing them so that the surrounding Redwoods do not become harmed.
 Pollution weakens and kills Redwoods so the albino Redwoods are doing a great service to their community.

-Redwood Parents Actually Care For Their Babies Via Their Root System
+Redwood Parents Care For Their Babies Via Their Root System

-Redwoods have a complex interchange where they communicate with each other and feed each other through their connected root systems (and fungi plays a huge role in the way the roots of neighboring trees connect with each other).
-Redwoods also exchange sap nutrients with each other through their roots.
-They literally feed each other, and indeed it is documented that larger trees will feed the baby trees nearby first before they begin drawing up significant amounts of nutrients for themselves.
-Here is a fascinating documentary on The Intelligence Of Plants.
-There is a amazing section on Redwood behavior.
-You won’t look at plants and trees the same way again after you watch this:
+Redwoods have a complex interchange where they communicate with each other and feed each other through their connected root systems.
+They have a symbiotic relationship with a special type of fungi which plays a huge role in the way the roots of neighboring trees connect with each other.
+The result is Redwoods exchange sap nutrients with each other through their roots- they literally feed each other, and indeed it is documented that larger trees will feed the baby trees nearby first before they begin drawing up significant amounts of nutrients for themselves.

 The Giant Sequoia